Frequently Asked Questions - AlcoholEdu Module

 I am not sure if my computer meets the technical requirements to support the course.

 If one does not have ready access to a computer that meets the minimum system technical requirements, they may try using a computer at a local library, copy center, or community center.
-A listing of technical requirements may be found at AlcoholEdu.

 How can I view the AlcoholEdu Site?